 Designing Your Newsletter

-Before you start making your first newsletter, first you must understand your audience.
-Who exactly are you sending your newsletter to?
-What do you want out of them?
+‘Before you start making your first newsletter, first you must understand your audience.
+To whom exactly are you sending your newsletter?
+What do you want out of them

-Consider each of your market segments, what they like, what they don’t, and how you can craft a newsletter that not only hooks them, but keeps them interested all the way to your website.
+Consider each of your email segments, what they like, what they don’t, and how you can craft a newsletter that not only hooks them, but keeps them interested all the way to your website.
 Then, focus on creating content that will drum up engagement from your most important segments.

 Next, use a newsletter tool like rasa.io to perfect the look and layout of your newsletter.
 With rasa.io, making a professional-looking newsletter is easy!